narze/dotfiles/README.md

 ### Known Issues
 Some packages needs reloading shell (eg. `asdf`) On a fresh macOS you may have to run setup command once, and run again in a new tab which has $PATH reloaded.

+### TODOs
+- [ ] Modify system preferences
+  - Keyboard shortcuts
+  - Keyboard layouts
+- [ ] Open all apps which needs configuration, one by one in order.
+  - eg. Google drive -> Alfred -> 1Password -> Mackup restore
+- [ ] Add folders to Favorites in Finder